Last Updated on May 24, 2021

 - Durham to Winston-Salem: 80 miles (1 hour 15 minutes)

 - Chapel Hill to Winston-Salem: 77 miles (1 hour 15 minutes)

 Winston-Salem is teeming with a history that goes beyond Big Tobacco and its place as North Carolina’s economic powerhouse.

 Before that, Moravians traveled from Bethlehem, PA to what is now Old Salem to establish their community.
 Honestly, we think you could spend a whole just learning about this community.

-Definitely take a tour of the historic Reynolda House and Village and browse the funky shops and public murals of the Downtown Arts District.
-These are just a few of our favorite things to do in Winston-Salem.
+Speaking of amazing museums, definitely take a tour of the historic Reynolda House and Village.
+You should also browse the funky shops and public murals of the Downtown Arts District.

 If you’re planning to stay for longer than a day, these historic hotels are an excellent way to spend a night.